Font Romeu Ski Resort France

 The cable car from Font Romeu lifts you up from behind the tourist office to the 'Espace Ludique' where you can gain access to several more lift systems to reach the rest of the pistes on offer.
 You cannot ski all the way back to Font Romeu but you can ski all the way down to Pyrenees 2000 from Gallinera via Col Del Pam.

 There are 3 airports that service Font Romeu from France, Perpignan, Toulouse and Carcassonne.
 From Spain you also have the options of Barcelona and Gerona.
-Visit Travel Advice for France for more information on flights and rail options, or of course driving.
+Visit Travel Information for France for more information on France plus flights and rail options, or of course driving.

 The distances to major cities in France are